egrissino/RPi_flightController/README.md

 type "cd RPi_flightController"

 now to compile the code type "make"   # Be sure that make is installed on your Pi

+# * THIS IS NOT FUNCTIONAL YET, IT IS STILL IN DEVELOPMENT *